fleetdm/fleet/handbook/community.md

 More extensive changes and new features should be approved by the appropriate [Product DRI](./product.md#product-dris).
 Ask in the `#g-product` channel in Fleet Slack.

+Please refer to our [PRs from the community](https://docs.google.com/document/d/13r0vEhs9LOBdxWQWdZ8n5Ff9cyB3hQkTjI5OhcrHjVo/edit?usp=sharing) guide for more detailed information.

 ## Fleet swag